NodeBE4/opinion/_posts/2023-01-02-EnclavedMicrostate.md

 Science communicators more than scientists as such.
 They did hold PhDs but the awarding of them was controversial to say the least, and the procedure extremely irregular.
 Youtuber BobbyBroccoli did [a two-part series](https://www.youtube.com/playlist?list=PLAB-wWbHL7VurPf2npHah-H8aHBYvd55e) on the Bogdanoffs' PhD controversy which is a good watch.

+----- __1021.2__ -----2023-01-04 21:02:00+08:00:

+The puppets were made by the studio behind '80s British satirical show [Spitting Image](https://en.wikipedia.org/wiki/Spitting_Image), which was well known for its grotesque caricatures of politicians and celebrities – both visual in the form of the puppets, and audial in the form of the impressionists doing the voices.
+In particular, Steve Nallon had a [terrifyingly on-point rendition of Margaret Thatcher](https://www.youtube.com/watch?v=ThkVqCYdR0Y) (though unfortunately he seems to be a bit of a milkshake duck these days and has associations with GB News, which is basically the UK's attempt at creating its own Fox News).